 PIP or Med Pay will pay your bills until the limits of your coverage have been exhausted.
 Then if you still have unpaid medical bills, they may be paid through private health insurance, Medicare or Medicaid.
 If there is no other source of payment, you may have to pay your bills yourself, but be sure to keep copies of all the bills you paid, as these expenses can be claimed in a lawsuit against the at-fault driver.

 Any time you suffer an injury that was caused by someone else, you should consult with an experienced personal injury attorney.
-Contact O’Keeffe O’Brien Lyson Foss online, or call 701-235-8000 or 877-235-8002 (toll-free) today.
+Contact O’Keeffe O’Brien Lyson Attorneys online, or call 701-235-8000 or 877-235-8002 (toll-free) today.

 Image courtesy of daveynin/flikr.